-Given a large export market, fluctuation in the Australian dollar can have impacts on the economic performance of the fishery.
+External Factors Given product is exported; fluctuation in the Australian dollar can have impacts on the economic performance of the fishery.
+The fishery is thought to be relatively robust to environmental change due to the depth of fishing operations.

 WEST COAST DEEP SEA CRUSTACEAN FIGURE 1